3DPrintings

 8. Automated Construction Processes

-The layer-by-layer method of 3D printing allows for the automation of construction processes.
+The layer-by-layer method of it allows for the automation of construction processes.
 With the help of computer-controlled machines, 3D printers can create structures with very little human input.
 This automation mitigates the need for human labour, streamlining construction projects and enhancing overall efficiency.

 9. Prototyping and Visualisation